jpoehls/old-zduck-web/_posts/2009-10-13-see-you-at-tulsa-techfest-2009.markdown

    [MassTransit](http://code.google.com/p/masstransit/) project that he is partnered on and I am looking forward to seeing him present again this year.

--  2:30p 'Logos That Really Work' with JP Jones OR 'Leveraging Client Capabilities with jQuery in Visual Studio and ASP.NET' with Robert Boedigheimer
+-  2:30p 'Logos That Really Work' with JP Jones

-   This choice will boil down to how good Robert is in the first session and whether or not a break is needed from the programming side of things.
-JP Jones' session looks like a lot of fun.
+-  4:00p 'Leveraging Client Capabilities with jQuery in Visual Studio and ASP.NET' with Robert Boedigheimer

 Oh yeah, and I'll be taking advantage of the crowd this year to shamelessly promote my blog.